 Not only can the right FIM software help you spot the source of errors, but it can also help you identify the source of an attack.
 There has been no shortage of malicious attacks from hackers and cyber criminals on corporations over the past few years and enterprises need to protect themselves from threats.

 And, if you’re monitoring files and depending heavily on the software you use, you may have the ability to obtain information surrounding:

 - Event Date and Time

 To Become Compliant

-Not only does file integrity management software help you remain compliant, but some common standards, like Payment Card Industry–Data Security Standard (PCI DSS), also require you to have a FIM software in place in order to be considered compliant.
+Not only does file integrity management software help you remain compliant, but some common standards, like Payment Card Industry–Data Security Standard (PCI DSS), also require you to have FIM software in place to be considered compliant.